-- The curriculum is designed to meet the needs of the 'whole child' - emotionally, socially as well as academically, - ⇒ The school's anti-bullying policy, - ⇒ Key staff that specialise in the emotional well-being of the children (Learning Mentor, Pastoral Worker, Counsellors), - Children also have the opportunity to attend Forest Schools, Place2Be and Place2Talk as appropriate, - \Rightarrow School council, - Pupil voice.
+- ⇒ The curriculum is designed to meet the needs of the 'whole child' - emotionally, socially as well as academically, - ⇒ The school's anti-bullying policy, - ⇒ Key staff that specialise in the emotional well-being of the children (Learning Mentor, Pastoral Worker, Counsellors), - ⇒ Children also have the opportunity to attend Forest Schools, Place2Be and Place2Talk as appropriate, - ⇒ School council, - ⇒ Pupil voice. - ⇒ Emotional Hea;th and Wellbeing working party.